-Find out what users are doing on your network
+User Activity Monitoring.
+Find out what is happening on your network.

 Here we have the usual suspects when it comes to user problems on networks.
 Do you recognize anyone?

 If so read on and learn how LANGuardian can finally show you what users are doing on your network without the need for agents or log files.

 Typically LANGuardian is connected to a SPAN or mirror port and it uses deep packet inspection techniques to extract the user metadata from network packets.

 This allows you to implement a user activity monitoring solution no matter what type of network device they use.

 “Seeing what the users are doing in multiple different areas is really what made us purchase.
 It gives us a lot more detail of our internal network.”

 In order to be fully effective, tools for user activity monitoring have to give complete network visibility.
 This may appear an obvious statement to network managers accustomed to monitoring user activity on a network, but the truth is many tools to monitor users on a network fail to capture the data required to discover what is really happening on a network.

 Flow-based tools to monitor user activity only provide top-level data about traffic volumes, the origins of networks packet and their destinations.
 They fail to recognize applications operating over multiple or non-standards ports, and those that piggyback other protocols at the network edge.
 Identifying HTTP traffic that originates from a CDN network is impossible.

 Effective user activity monitoring is also impossible with agent-based software if your organization promotes a BYOD policy or provides a publicly-accessible WiFi network.
 In order to monitor user activity on a network in these circumstances it would be necessary to install software on each device that connects to the network.
 This is not only impractical, but in many states illegal.